Gaggia Classic Pro Review. Still The Best in 2022?

 After the Phillips takeover, the power dropped to 1300W, so not a huge drop, nevertheless the 2015 model dropped still to 1050W.

 The new model is back up to 1300W.
-While I assume that this, coupled with the smaller Aluminium boiler is why the pro heats up quicker than the 2015 model, I doubt it steeps a huge deal of difference.
+While I assume that this, coupled with the smaller Aluminium boiler is why the pro heats up quicker than the 2015 model, I doubt it brews a huge deal of difference.

-Other well respected and more expensive home barista Espresso coffee machines have a similar wattage to the 2015 model, including the Rancilio Silvia (about £425) & the Nuova Simonelli Oscar 2 (about £700), which is what brews me say this.
+Other well respected and more expensive home barista Espresso coffee machines have a similar wattage to the 2015 model, including the Rancilio Silvia (about £425) & the Nuova Simonelli Oscar 2 (about £700), which is what makes me say this.

 OPV (Over Pressure Valve)